 Espadrilles

-Plus, the cotton canvas makes them a cool and comfortable summer footwear choice.
+Plus, the cotton canvas makes them a cool and comfortable warm weather footwear choice.

 Via Style Lovely.

 Simplicity is definitely best when it comes to French style.
 And in the summer time, that seems even more appropriate.
-Throw on a cute striped tee, flattering jeans and stylish flats, or just a simple summer dress, and you can dress with style without a lot of effort.
+Throw on a cute striped tee, flattering jeans and stylish flats, or just a simple summer dress, and you can dress with a maximum of style with a minimum of effort.

 To shop the French style finds below, simply click and scroll!